wojonet/wind-barbs/README.md

 This is a work in progress and may be updated in the future.

-- [ ] Add other module definitions
-- [ ] Allow rotations on other points
 - [ ] Allow SVG to be justified to the left, removing blank space.

 ## License